Dec 04, 2024

 Scam Emails Impersonating the IRS

-A common IRS-impersonation scam targets individuals associated with educational institutions, specifically students and staff who have an “.edu” email address.
+A common IRS impersonation scam targets individuals associated with educational institutions, specifically students and staff who have a “.edu” email address.
 The individual receives a phishing email seemingly from “irs.gov” that displays an impressive, yet fake, IRS logo and uses various subject lines, such as “Tax Refund Payment” or “Recalculation of your tax refund payment.”
-The email directs the individual to click on a link and submit personal information to claim their tax refund.
+The email directs the individual to click a link and submit personal information to claim their tax refund.

 Individuals who receive an IRS email scam should: